wen-git-acc/orderbook/README.md

 ### Future Improvement
 As this is a simple order book, many technical aspect is overlooked.
 For example, the use of in-memory-db to store orderbook, can be further improve to use a more efficient hashmap.
 Furthermore, updating and inserting data can be done via lua script to further ensure atomicity operation, and distribute the workload to db instance.

-In terms of code decoupling, it can further improve by decouple the db client logic with matching engine logic to maintain code integrity and promote testing.
+In terms of code decoupling, it can further improve by decouple the db client logic with matching engine logic to maintain code integrity and promote testing, currently, only implement main test for matching engine (need to focus on giving more scenario).

+Furthermore, need to improve by handling the calculation decimals for precision issue.

 ## API Endpoints